 Field trips are planned throughout the year to enrich the academic program.
-Parents will receive advance notice of all such trips.
-A permission slip must be signed by a student's parent or guardian in order for the student to participate in a field trip.
-Students without signed permission slips will remain at the school in another class engaged in regular school work.
+Parents/guardians will receive advance notice of all such trips.
+A permission slip must be signed by a student's parent/guardian in order for the student to participate in a field trip.
+Students without signed permission slips will remain at the School for that day.

-Although the trips are arranged to enhance the curriculum, there are times when students will not be allowed to participate due to inappropriate or poor behavior.
-The decision not to allow a student to participate will be determined by the school administration.
+Although the trips are arranged to enhance the curriculum, there may be times when students will not be allowed to participate due to unsafe behavior.
+The decision not to allow a student to participate will be determined by a team consisting of the school administration, the homeroom teacher, and the teacher organizing the trip.
 Parents will be notified in advance of this action.
-The use of electronic devices and/or cell phones during a field trip is prohibited.
-Students found in violation may be subject to disciplinary action.